laravel/docs/redis.md

 <a name="predis"></a>
 ### Predis

-In addition to the default `host`, `port`, `database`, and `password` server configuration options, Predis supports additional [connection parameters](https://github.com/nrk/predis/wiki/Connection-Parameters) that may be defined for each of your Redis servers.
+*Deprecated note: Maintenance of Predis has been abandoned by the original package and will be removed from Laravel in 7.0* In addition to the default `host`, `port`, `database`, and `password` server configuration options, Predis supports additional [connection parameters](https://github.com/nrk/predis/wiki/Connection-Parameters) that may be defined for each of your Redis servers.
 To utilize these additional configuration options, add them to your Redis server configuration in the `config/database.php` configuration file:

     'default' => [